 Click here to learn more about the Best-Fit Discovery Package and see the step-by-step process we will be following.

 What if I have any questions after the meetings in the package I chose are over?

 I meet with clients on an hourly basis if you’d like more assistance moving forward.
 Hourly consultations are a great option if you’d like additional assistance developing a game plan, preparing for an interview or more training in various career development tasks such as networking, developing a personal vision, LinkedIn, polishing your resume, etc. Click here to schedule an hourly coaching meeting.

-Get started by downloading the free 5 Things You Must Know to Have a Career You Love checklist!
+Get started with the free The First 5 Steps to a Career You Love worksheet!